Introduction

 "I'm trying to cut back on Dr Pepper so I'll have orange juice with breakfast," I joked.

 She nodded and headed forward.
 I knew up front there was another twenty similar seats, a match to the twenty at the back.
-There was also a kitchen and a dining room that could double as a meeting space, a fight crew bunk room and more bathrooms.
+There was also a kitchen and a dining room that could double as a meeting space, a flight crew bunk room and more bathrooms.
 Every bathroom was equipped with a shower.

 Matt sat down next to me.
 "It's huge!" he said with a grin.